Following system colour scheme Selected dark colour scheme Selected light colour scheme

 type_ignores=[])

-The problem with this approach is that the AST of the first form will technically be “incorrect” as we already have a specialized form for the AST of an assert statement with a test and a message (the second one).
-This means that many tools that deal with ASTs will need to be aware of this change in semantics, which will be confusing as there is already a correct form that better expresses the new meaning.
+The problem with this is that the AST of the first form will technically be “incorrect” as we already have a specialized form for the AST of an assert statement with a test and a message (the second one).
+Implementing initially in the compiler will delay this change, alleviating backwards compatibility concerns, as tools will have more time to adjust.

 Security Implications